materialscloud-org/mc-react-header/README.md

 See `src/App.js` on how to use it.

+Published to npm, install with `npm install react-materialscloud-header`.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).